rndtrash/jumpnbump/README.md

 |ZLIB_SUPPORT|Use Zlib.|ON|
 |BZLIB_SUPPORT|Use BZip2.|ON|

+You can install the project with `cmake --install build` or `make install` in the `build` folder.
+May require root depending on your installation prefix.

 ## License

 Jump 'n Bump is distributed under the GNU General Public License, version 2, or